 I do make a lot of potatoes here and the part I hate is cutting them.
 Jonathan suggested I try an apple corer and actually it works very well!
 It takes me less than 1/4 of the time to use the corer and the potatoes cooked up great!
 I will say I bought a heavy duty all metal one for this purpose.
 This is the one I purchased.

-- 3 pounds of yellow or gold potatoes
+- 3 pounds gold potatoes such as yukon gold

 - 5 Tbsp. butter